 How to Prevent Teen Car Crashes

-You play a vital role in preventing teen car accidents.
-By educating parents about the importance of their role in teen driver safety, you are also helping teens become responsible, skilled drivers.
-According to recent research from The Children’s Hospital of Philadelphia, most teen car crashes are preventable, and parents play a vital part in the learning-to-drive process and beyond.
-When you get parents on-board to talk with their teens about safe driving, safe passenger behavior, and following "house rules" for driving, you are helping to prevent teen car crashes.
+You play a vital role in how to prevent teen car crashes.
+By educating parents about the importance of their role in how to prevent teen car crashes, you are also helping teens become responsible, skilled drivers.
+According to years of research conducted at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia, most teen car crashes are preventable.
+Parents play a vital part in the learning-to-drive process and beyond.
+When you get parents on board to talk about how to prevent teen car crashes, you are part of a movement to reduce the number of teen driver crashes, the no. 1 cause of death for adolescents in the United States.
 Share the research-based information, educational resources, and communication tools found on this site with parents and other trusted adults to prevent teen car crashes.

 - Help Parents Support Their Teens

 - Strategies for Getting the Message Across

 - Enhancing Education to Keep Teens Safe On the Road

 - Parents and Their Peers